junxit/us-congress-bills-110/bill.md

 - **(a)** *Patent Trial and Appeal board* Section 6 is amended to read as follows:
   > ## § 6.
 Patent Trial and Appeal Board
   >
   > - **(a)** *Establishment and composition* There shall be in the Office a Patent Trial and Appeal Board.
-The Director, the Deputy Director, the Commissioner for Patents, the Commissioner for Trademarks, and the administrative patent judges shall constitute the Patent Trial and Appeal Board.
-The administrative patent judges shall be persons of competent legal knowledge and scientific ability who are appointed by the Director.
+The administrative patent judges shall constitute the Patent Trial and Appeal Board.
+The administrative patent judges shall be persons of competent legal knowledge and scientific ability who are appointed by the Secretary of Commerce.
 Any reference in any Federal law, Executive order, rule, regulation, or delegation of authority, or any document of or pertaining to the Board of Patent Appeals and Interferences is deemed to refer to the Patent Trial and Appeal Board.
   > - **(b)** *Duties* The Patent Trial and Appeal Board shall—
   >   - **(1)** on written appeal of an applicant, review adverse decisions of examiners upon application for patents;
   >   - **(2)** on written appeal of a patent owner, review adverse decisions of examiners upon patents in reexamination proceedings under chapter 30;